 Because of the potential impact on an SSD's lifespan, we limit the Drive Wiper tool to using a “1-pass” wipe on drives that CCleaner identifies as solid-state drives.

 The Wipe cleaning function in Drive Wiper always performs a “1-pass” wipe, but you can set the Security option to run additional passes for solid-state drives, but we don't recommend this.

 Note: We also don't recommend defragmenting SSDs due to the same lifespan concerns.
 You can find out more in our article on Defraggler and SSDs.

 3. CCleaner and how SSDs work:

 The number of times you 'write' data on a portion of a solid-state drive helps determine its lifespan.
 Because of this, solid-state drives include functionality to spread the 'writes' across the hard drive, stopping secure overwrite procedures from repeatedly writing over the same portion of your hard drive.

 4. Why is my hard drive shown as a solid-state drive?

-In certain cases, the software is unable to determine whether a drive is a solid-state drive or a conventional hard drive.
-In this circumstance, CCleaner will assume that the drive is a solid-state drive for safety.
-Alternatively, it can happen that the drive is misreporting itself to the computer.
+Sometimes CCleaner can't work out whether a drive is a solid-state drive or a conventional hard drive.
+If this happens, CCleaner identifies the drive is a solid-state drive (for safety reasons).
+This can also occur if your hard drive is misreporting itself to the computer.